Editorial Standards

 Quick reference, fees, timing, and contacts

-• Pay inside the Pay.gov application flow.
-Some applications qualify for a 0 fee under IRS guidance, see the Form 8717 page and related IRS notices.
+- Pay inside the Pay.gov application flow.
+The IRS sets the current amount in its annual revenue procedure, so confirm the fee for your filing type before you submit.
+Some applications may qualify for a reduced or waived fee under IRS guidance, see the Form 8717 page and related IRS notices.

 Timing at a glance